Commonwealth funded religious chaplains in Australian public schools

 Unfettered by statute, enforceable constraints or any disciplinary procedures whatsoever, the National School Chaplaincy Program continues as a Trojan Horse which releases upon national public school campuses Bible clubs and evangelical activities such as SUPA clubs (Scripture Union Primary Age), JAFFA clubs (Jesus A Friend For All) and gendered programs including the ubiquitous Hillsong church SHINE program for girls.

-Throughout 2015 and since commencement of the 2016 school year we have received numerous complaints from across Australia related to Commonwealth funded chaplains evangelising and proselytising on public school campuses via programs and activities described above and other methods which include visiting evangelical speakers and bands, while recruiting students to attend Christian camps and church youth activities via school newsletters.
+Throughout 2015 through to the 2017 school year we have continued to regularly receive numerous complaints from across Australia related to Commonwealth funded chaplains evangelising and proselytising on public school campuses via programs and activities described above and other methods which include visiting evangelical speakers and bands, while recruiting students to attend Christian camps and church youth activities via school newsletters.

-Toward the close of the 2015 school year, many complaints were received regarding chaplains being employed or reinstated for 2016 with grossly inadequate school community consultation—or apparently no consultation whatsoever.
+Many complaints have been received regarding chaplains being employed or reinstated with grossly inadequate school community consultation—or apparently no consultation whatsoever.
 Unfortunately, the NSCP project agreement contract provides no requirements or obligations for any consultation processes prior to the employment of a chaplain—leaving these matters entirely at the discretion of individual state and territory signatories.
-It would seem that the end of 2015 chaplain employment and re-employment process for 2016 has largely been undertaken in a covert manner across Australia.
+It would seem that the chaplain employment and re-employment process continues to largely be undertaken in a covert manner across Australia.

-Operating as a national program without any universal code of conduct, guidelines or complaints process, parents and caregivers with grievances regarding the NSCP are placed in a most frustrating and distressing position.
-As we enter the 2016 school year, this page will be a ‘work in progress’.
-We would suggest for now that all complaints regarding the National School Chaplaincy Program as it operates in each state and territory be directed to us via email, our contact form, or by phone should the matter be urgent.
+Operating as a national program without any form of central code of conduct, guidelines, complaints, or disciplinary processes, parents and caregivers with grievances regarding the NSCP are placed in a most frustrating and distressing position.
+We would suggest that all complaints regarding the National School Chaplaincy Program as it operates in each state and territory be directed to us via email, our contact form, or by phone should the matter be urgent.